TitansBane/Elysium-Remastered/README.md

 ### ENB

-Elysium Remastered comes configured with a tweak combination of both [NAT.ENB III - Natural and Atmospheric Tamriel ENB 3.0](https://www.nexusmods.com/skyrimspecialedition/mods/27141) and [PRT XII - PhotoRealistic Tamriel 12](https://www.nexusmods.com/skyrimspecialedition/mods/4743)
+By default, Elysium Remastered comes configured with [Rudy ENB for NAT 3](https://www.nexusmods.com/skyrimspecialedition/mods/91675)

 Suppose you want a different ENB.
-You can choose from a wide variety of ENBs on the Nexus that support NAT.ENB.
-To replace the stock ENB, click on the `Spanner and Screwdriver` icon in MO2, select `Root Builder`, and tick the `Installer` checkbox under `Settings`.
+You can choose from a wide variety of ENBs on the Nexus that support NAT.ENB III.
+To replace the stock ENB, click on the `Jigsaw Puzzles` icon in MO2, select `Root Builder`, and tick the `Installer` checkbox under `Settings`.
 Add the ENB as a new mod in MO2.
 Rootbuilder should assign it correctly.
-Disable ENBSeries - NAT.ENB III + PRT XII ENB and activate your new ENB.
+Disable ENBSeries - Rudy ENB for NAT 3 and activate your new ENB.

 A few other ENB suggestions are: